seinecle/blog/_posts/2021-08-30-pointwise-mutual-information-tf-idf.md

 ### What is the difference between Pointwise Mutual Information (PMI) and TF-IDF?
 You might have heard about TF-IDF, which is a famous method in information retrieval, and quite similar in goal to the PMI I just described.

-The common goal between PMI and TF-IDF is to remove this bias (or fallacy): something is not meaningful because it is *observed frequently somewhere*, if it just the side effect of this thing being *frequently present everywhere*.
+The common goal between PMI and TF-IDF is to remove this bias (or fallacy): something is not meaningful because it is *observed frequently somewhere*, if it is just the side effect of this thing being *frequently present everywhere*.

 1. For PMI: a co-occurrence between A and B is not very meaningful if A and B keep occurring separately as well.